josefzachar/cube-test/EDITOR_README.md

 - Place the win hole in a location that requires skill to reach
 - Test your level frequently to ensure it's playable
 - Consider which ball types should be available for your level
+- Use the **BOUNDARIES** button to quickly add stone walls around your level
 - Save your work often!